 How to Connect

-Public wi-fi service in New York City parks is provided by several companies, including AT&T, Cablevision, and Time Warner Cable, as well as through local partner organizations.
+Public wi-fi service in New York City parks is provided by several companies, including Altice USA, AT&T, and Spectrum, as well as through local partner organizations.
 Find out more about how to connect to each of these wi-fi service locations.

 To connect to AT&T public wi-fi hotspots, browse the list of available wireless options in your mobile device, and select SSID: “attwifi” from the list of options.
 There is free and unlimited wi-fi at AT&T locations.

-To connect to Cablevision or Time Warner Cable public wi-fi hotspots, browse the list of available wireless options in your mobile device, and select SSID: “GuestWiFi” from the list of options.
+To connect to Altice USA or Spectrum public wi-fi hotspots, browse the list of available wireless options in your mobile device, and select SSID: “GuestWiFi” from the list of options.

 You will receive a prompt to register for wi-fi service.
 You may either select a 10-minute free pass, pay $0.99 for a full day pass, or sign in as a cable subscriber using your subscription information.
-WiFi service is free at all times to Cablevision’s Optimum Online and Time Warner Cable broadband subscribers.
+Wi-fi service is free at all times to Altice’s Optimum Online and Spectrum broadband subscribers.